Dependency-Drift-Tracker/dependency-drift-tracker/README.md

 And then you edit the `repositories.txt` file to add the git repositories you want to to track, one per line.
 See the configuration section for more details on it.

-Once finished, you an trigger an initial run of the action:
+Once finished, you can trigger an initial run of the action:

 1. Go to your repository *Actions* page
 1. Click on *Update libyear info* on the left